JCzyszczon/hangman-game/README.md

 It also keeps track of which section in the game the player is in, so that after refreshing the page, the user does not have to go through the sections again.

-# Hangman Game - About Game
+# Hangman Game - About
 Player can choose from three categories - titles, characters and proverbs.
 Each category has its own subcategories.
 For example, the category "title" - has 3 subcategories - titles of games, movies and series.
 The task is to guess the password.

 ![image](https://user-images.githubusercontent.com/77585732/187099916-0e6e98ca-3fcc-415d-b9a1-b9279c24ded0.png)